-5. Reduce allergens and other contaminants
+5. Reduce airborne contaminants

 If you live or work in a location with poor air quality conditions (including ground-floor locations in a congested city, a restaurant, a salon, or a manufacturing facility), investing in HEPA HVAC filters and changing them frequently can help to keep occupants healthy.

 HEPA filters are made from densely packed layers of glass fibers instead of paper.
 The best ones are able to trap more than 99 percent of pollen, dust, and smoke particles.